Weddings

 Book a Tour

-Child Dedication
+Child Dedications

+A Child Dedication and Blessing (or Baptism if preferred) is a private ceremony for you and your family and friends.
 It seeks to bind the child to their community by way of promises from the parents, God- (or Guardian) parents, older brother, sisters, grandparents, and the family and friends who will part of the child’s life.

 This service is available to both members of our congregation and non-members as well.